bartobri/bitcoin-toolkit/README.md

 #### Public Keys

 Public keys can only be derived from a private key.
-Input for the pubkey subcommand should be in the form of a private key or data from which a private key can be derived.
+Input for the pubkey command should be in the form of a private key or data from which a private key can be derived.

 Print the public key in standard address format:
 ```